Koodattu/project-ideas/README.md

   - View and filter gear in current raid and dungeons by armor type, slot and stats
   - List of weekly affixes
   - Time spent in dungeons (from raider io m+ runs)
-  - Addon output analyzer (RCLC loot council, keycount, others with export)
+  - Addon output analyzer (RCLC loot council, keycount, others with export), visualization
 - Link: ?

 ### Nettiauto Data Stats Analysis